Customizing Sparkle

 This default property can later be overridden by setting automaticallyChecksForUpdates in response to user setting changes.

 SUScheduledCheckInterval Number The number of seconds between updates.
 The default is 86400 (1 day).
-Setting to 0 disables updates.

 Note: this has a minimum bound of 1 hour in order to keep you from accidentally overloading your servers.